 Disruptive technologies continue to change the structure of the North American economy due to the continuous growth of e-commerce.
 The use of web based and mobile technology is increasingly becoming the preferred method by consumers and retailers to both shop for and ship orders.
 As a result, supply chains have undergone enormous change with more frequent direct to consumer shipments replacing transportation from distribution centers to traditional retail stores.
-In addition, our organization is reliant on certain Information Technology ("IT") systems (see Digital Infrastructure and Cyber Security on page 48).
+In addition, our organization is reliant on certain Information Technology ("IT") systems (see Digital Infrastructure and Cyber Security on page 50).

 Trend: Containment measures implemented by governments caused an acceleration in e-commerce sales.
-E-commerce sales in Canada peaked at 16.0 percent of total retail sales as compared to 6.0 percent of total retail sales in 2019.
+E-commerce sales in Canada that averaged 10.9 percent of total retail sales in 2021 and represented a \$72.4 billion industry as compared to \$61.8 billion in 2020.
 This resulted in greater demand for LTL transportation and home delivery options.

 E-commerce and omni-channel marketing requires a different distribution model than traditional retail or big-box store logistics.
-Generally, it is negatively affecting demand for truckload and long-haul transportation services, however, it is creating greater demand for warehousing as well as LTL and small package Final MileTM deliveries.
+Generally, it is negatively affecting demand for truckload and long-haul transportation services, however, it is creating greater demand for warehousing as well as LTL and small package Final Mile[TM] deliveries.